-A weaving technique which relies on the creation of a white pattern on an indigo background, thanks to a meticulous dying process.
+A weaving technique that relies on the creation of a white pattern on an indigo background, thanks to a meticulous dying process.
 Before even getting to the weaving part, you first have to dye your cotton thread after carefully covering the parts that will create the pattern, in order for those to remain white.

-These beautiful weavings with geometrical patterns were originally handcrafted by women from an agricultural background, to produce robust clothes for their family with a touch of happiness.
-For more than 300 years, this traditional local craft, which was created for a personal use, has been passed down from generation to generation until being designated today as a National Traditional Craft and an Important Intangible Cultural Property of the Tottori Prefecture.
+These beautiful weavings with geometrical patterns were originally handcrafted by women from an agricultural background, to produce robust clothes for their families with a touch of happiness.
+For more than 300 years, this traditional local craft, which was created for personal use, has been passed down from generation to generation until being designated today as a National Traditional Craft and an Important Intangible Cultural Property of the Tottori Prefecture.

 Organic cotton plants at the foot of Mt Daisen

-But before we head to Chiharu’s workshop, a young local artist, to experiment these craft techniques, let’s start with the beginning: cotton picking.
+But before we head to Chiharu’s workshop, a young local artist, to experiment with these craft techniques, let’s start with the beginning: cotton picking.

 We drove to Osamu and Tomiko’s local organic farm where Chiharu picks her cotton for Yumihama-gasuri crafting.

 If we all know what cotton is, we mostly have an image of the manufactured product, in the shape of fabric or make-up remover pads.
 But it is actually quite rare to have seen what cotton looks like, growing on its plant in nature.